 Non-geotagged photos are not supported for processing since photos cannot be accurately processed without geotags.

 - Use the latest version of the Google Chrome browser.

 While the web uploader is compatible with any web browser (Mozilla Firefox, Internet Explorer, Safari, etc.), we recommend using the latest version of Google Chrome.
-You can check if you have the latest version

 - Use a stable internet or WiFi connection.

 A poor connection can interfere with or stop the upload process.

 - Disable the sleep mode or power save mode on your computer.

 Entering a power-saving or sleep mode will disrupt your internet connection and, consequently, your upload.